shaCode256/3-main-grouper/readme.md

 It caches the 3-largest-groups by the clustering.

-It repeats the clustering and caching process 20 times, and picks the most common results, which is our desired one, as seen.
+It repeats the clustering and caching process 20 times, and picks the most common results, which is our desired one, as seen in the example above.

 ## Contributing